avrilcoghlan/vibriowatch/docs/source/mlst.rst

 .. _CDC: https://www.cdc.gov/cholera/haiti/index.html

+At the bottom left, we can see a scale-bar saying “415”, which tells us how much genetic distance is represented by a certain branch-length in the tree.
+The lengths of the branches between isolate HCUF-01 and its common ancestor with the 7PET isolates (ie. from HCUF-01 to the red arrow) is a fraction of the length of this scale-bar; we can roughly guess by eye that this is a genetic distance of <50, which is pretty small.

 As another example, let's take isolate ATCC 25872, which was collected from an outbreak in former Czechoslovakia in 1965 (`Aldova et al 1968`_).
 If you make a collection consisting of the 23 isolates from `Chun et al 2009`_ and ATCC 25872, Vibriowatch will build a tree that should look something like this:

 .. image:: Picture49.png